stfc/st2-cloud-pack/lib/openstack_query/docs/PRESETS.md

 Evaluate what datatypes you want your preset to work on - and assign them to one of the groups above.
-- you can add a new group if your preset doesn't belong to any of the groups above (see Adding Groups)
+- you can add a new group if your preset doesn't belong to any of the groups above (see Adding Preset Group below)

 ## Adding a Preset to a Group